 Q: So it’s cargo that’s most likely to ship via an ocean container.

 That’s right.
-Not a lot of pharmaceutical or high-tech or fast fashion goods that might ship air freight.
+Not a lot of pharmaceutical, high-tech or fast-fashion goods that might ship air freight.

 Q: How much does it cost to ship from the US to Poland?

-These days, ocean shipping prices are so volatile that it’s hard to talk about specific rates.
-But the good news is exporters to Poland will pay as much as 60% less than companies importing from Poland into the US.
+It’s hard to talk about specific rates given the volatility of ocean rates over the last several years.
+The good news is that exporters to Poland will pay as much as 60% less than companies importing from Poland into the US.
 That’s because there’s more stuff coming in than going out.
 Steamship lines are anxious to get their empty containers back to Europe.

-You’ll do a little better, price wise, working with an NVOCC that manages a good volume of shipments in this lane since they’ll offer a rate advantage over going direct to the steamship line.
+You’ll do a little better, price wise, working with an NVOCC that does a lot of shipping to Poland from the US since they’ll offer a rate advantage over going direct to the steamship line.